Jensen-Lab/Install-Packages-Jetson-ARM-Family/README.md

 # Install-Packages-Jetson-ARM-Family
 The objective is to give you clear instruction on how to install packages in ARM platform, especially in Jetson family.
 This instruction was done under Python 3.
-Tests have been made on Jetson TX2 and Jetson Xavier.
-You may change ```sudo python3``` and ```sudo pip3``` into ```sudo python2``` and ```sudo pip```, respectively, to make it work under Python 2.
+This has been done with py

 ## Dependencies Installation
 Before performing any installations, you may need to install the basic dependencies first.
 ```
-$ sudo apt-get install cmake
+$ sudo apt install cmake
+$ sudo python3 -m pip install wget
+$ sudo python3 -m pip install Cython
-$ sudo apt-get install python3-pip
+$ sudo apt install libhdf5-serial-dev hdf5-tools libhdf5-dev
-$ sudo pip3 install wget
+$ sudo apt install libblas-dev liblapack-dev libatlas-base-dev gfortran
-$ sudo pip3 install Cython
+$ sudo python3 -m pip install numpy scipy
 ```

 ## PyCUDA Installation